WendySanarwanto/demo-api-aspnetcore-mongodb/README.md

 * Creating POST, PUT , DELETE resources.
 I welcome for anyone whom like to work on this parts and looking forward for your pull requests.

 ## What are `nice to have` features that would improve the demo becoming better
-* Supports for Asynchronous process on handling incoming GET, POST, PUT, DELETE requests on API side & the mongo driver's side , using async await & Task.
+* Supports for Asynchronous process on handling incoming POST, PUT, DELETE requests on API side & the mongo driver's side , using async await & Task.